ZhuJD-China/RainbowGPT/README.md

 # openai.api_base = "https://api.chatanywhere.cn/v1"
 ```
 **Method 2 (Use if Method 1 doesn't work)**
-Modify the environment variable OPENAI_API_BASE.
+Modify the environment variable `OPENAI_API_BASE`.
 Search for how to change environment variables on your specific system.
 If changes to the environment variable don't take effect, restart your system.
 ```bash
 OPENAI_API_BASE=https://api.chatanywhere.com.cn/v1
 or OPENAI_API_BASE=https://api.chatanywhere.cn/v1